nicolasm/lastfm-export/README.md

 # lastfm-export
-### Export your Last.fm tracks and import them into a MySQL database

-This script imports your Last.fm listening history inside a MySQL database.

-The original script has been developed by [Matthew Lewis](http://mplewis.com/files/lastfm-scraper.html).
-It was coded to do a one-time import in a SQLite database.

-Copyright (c) 2014-2015, Matthew Lewis

-I have changed it in the following ways:
-- MySQL with a normalised database
-- import the missing tracks by comparing Last.fm number of tracks against the database
-- getting rid of the "nowplaying" track if found
-- reading user logins, passwords from .netrc
-- insert the tracks in order of play

-I provide a SQL script to create the database.
-The data model is made of:
-- five tables
-    - artist
-    - album
-    - track
-    - play              ->  corresponds to the Last.fm track notion
-    - various_artist    ->  album names are various artists albums, compilations...
-- a insert_play stored procedure that:
-    - finds the artist, album, track in the database or inserts them if not found.
-    - inserts the play with the previous found or created elements.
-- several views:
-    - top artists/albums/tracks for the last 7, 30, 90, 365 days and all time.
-    - view_plays
-    - view_play_count_by_month
-- a nb_days function used in the views.

-Give execution rights to the Python script: chmod u+x exportLastfm2Mysql.py

-Call the Python script with your Last.fm username:
-./exportLastfm2Mysql.py username

-Copyright (c) 2015, Nicolas Meier
+### Export your Last.fm tracks and import them into a MySQL/MariaDb or Sqlite database

+This script imports your Last.fm listening history inside a MySQL/MariaDb or Sqlite database.

+The first run might take quite some time depending on your listening history.
+But next runs will be much faster as only missing plays are imported into the database.

+## 2020-05-29

+List of changes:

+**database**
+- one json_track table to keep the raw json from Last.fm
+    - much easier to reimport everything from scratch without querying Last.fm.
+- one play table instead of the former 4 tables (artist, album, track, play)
+    - getting rid of normalisation but fixing artist names is much easier with a single table.
+- using liquibase to create the database
+- choose between MySQL/MariaDb and Sqlite

+- for **MySQL/MariDb**:
+    - update the liquibase.properties in the liquibase folder
+    - execute the init-user-lastfm.sql script
+    - update the database with liquibase:
+    ```bash
+    liquibase --logLevel DEBUG --changeLogFile db-changelog.xml update
+    ```
+- for **Sqlite**:
+    - create the database by running createSqliteDb.sh in the liquibase folder.
+    - move the created lastfm.sqlite file to the parent directory.
+- no more views for number of days and year tops

+**scripts**
+- a yaml config file: copy the example file in ~/.config/lastfm-export/lastfm-export.yml
+- export.py gets the new tracks from Last.fm and inserts them into json_track.
+- import.py imports the missing tracks into the play table.

+**plots**

+Instead of using Python notebooks and offline Plotly (see lastfm-notebooks), using matplotlib to plot and save images locally.

+- plot_top.py plots:
+    - a last number of days 7, 30, 90, 180, 365 or overall artist/albums/tracks top
+    - a given year artist/albums/tracks top
+- plot_counts.py plots number of plays per month per year.
+- plot_artist_counts plots artist play counts for:
+    - all time
+    - for a year
+    - TODO: for a month
+- TODO: plot_albums_counts

+A Telegram bot in the bot module to get an artist/albums/tracks top
+- by last number of days: 7, 30, 90, 180, 365 or overall
+- by year

+Copyright (c) 2015-2020, Nicolas Meier